-A quantitative baseline household and community survey was conducted in February 2018.
-The improving HABIT intervention started in May 2018.
+A quantitative baseline household and community survey were conducted in February 2018.
+The Improving HABIT intervention started in May 2018.
 A process assessment of the intervention was conducted in August.
-Following the completion of intervention in September 2018, we conducted the endline data collection, both quantitative and qualitative in January 2019.
+Following the completion of the intervention in September 2018, we conducted the endline data collection, both quantitative and qualitative, in January 2019.